glasserc/cleff-sandbox/docs/developer-experience.md

    directly without having to inject false results into it.
 Or: perhaps we understand that we should have effects at system boundaries rather than module or (Java) class boundaries.
-4. Perhaps even in Haskell we run the risk of ending up in the same place, and that especially if things feel disconnected in this way, it's because we haven't put our abstraction boundaries in the right place, and we should revisit them and rearrange them.
+3. Perhaps even in Haskell we run the risk of ending up in the same place, and that especially if things feel disconnected in this way, it's because we haven't put our abstraction boundaries in the right place, and we should revisit them and rearrange them.
+4. Perhaps the tools are even more dangerous in Haskell because they are more ergonomic.
+Perhaps we run the risk of Enterprise Java™ all the more in Haskell and we need to be extra careful.

-So far, I'm taking it on faith that the Enterprise Java™ nightmare isn't what awaits us here.
+So far, I'm taking it on faith that the Enterprise Java™ nightmare is avoidable.
 In the end, all I know is that we need something different from what we have.

 # Compiler errors